ranna-go/ranna/README.md

 ## 📃 Todo

+- [ ] Pre-pulling images in spec to reduce time used on first execution using a spec which was not used before.

 - [ ] Add more details to execution response like execution time, resources used, ...

 - [ ] Add aliases to spec in form of `spec pointers`.
 This would look like following in the spec configuration: